BlackFoX1991/Abstract-Syntax-Tree-Concept/README.md

 ## Update Log

 -> Added a small Interpreter to evaluate the Ast created from a Math-Expression.
-Currently Supports Plus, Subtract, Divide, Multiply with Numbers and Unary Numbers.
+Currently Supports Plus, Subtract, Divide, Multiply with Numbers and Unary Numbers and also Parenthesis.